Mahmoud Eskandari

-Mahmoud Eskandari (محمود اسکندری; 1950–2001) was a Fighter aircraft pilot of the F-4 Phantom ll for IIAF and IRIAF.
+Mahmoud Eskandari (محمود اسکندری; 1947–2001) was a Fighter aircraft pilot of the F-4 Phantom ll for IIAF and IRIAF.

 Military background

-He served his country as one of the most sophisticated F4 E-Phantom ll pilots during Iran–Iraq War and he could reach the title of (Man of the impossible missions) such as the liberation of Khorramshahr, H-3 airstrike and Baghdad Operation He is considered as one of the most prominent pilots of the Iranian Air Force.
+He served as an F-4E Phantom II pilot during the Iran–Iraq War and participated in several major air operations.
+He was involved in missions related to the liberation of Khorramshahr, the H-3 airstrike, and operations targeting Baghdad.
+He has been described in some sources as the “Man of the Impossible Missions” for his role in high-risk combat sorties.

 During Baghdad operation, Eskandari managed to repeatedly pass through the firewall that was protecting Baghdad and return to Iran despite multiple damages to his airplane and severe, threatening injuries to him and his RIO, following the crash of Abbas Doran due to a SAM strike.